ShadowOne333/Zelda2-Redux/ReadMe.md

 * Script has been rewritten entirely and revised with a more proper translation according to the Japanese text
 * Palaces renamed to Temples for consistency with the rest of the series
 * Enemies no longer steal experience from you.
 (Don't confuse this with Magic, some still steal magic)
 * Reduced the amount of HP the Bubble (and Giant Bubble) enemies have, as well as their Exp.
-Should now go down with like 10 Sword swings instead of a damn million (having FF in their lives was really something stupid for such a meaningless enemy), and they have also been made non-respawnable to avoid abusing grinding of these enemies, since their low EXP could still be abused.
+Should now go down with like 10 Sword swings instead of a damn million (having FF in their lives was really something stupid for such a meaningless enemy), and they have also been made non-respawnable to avoid abusing grinding of these enemies, since their low EXP could still be abused
 * Reduced the amount of magic consumption by half for all levels
 * More common enemy drops
 * All enemies give out Exp